muratk5n/thirdwave/en/README.md

 ---

-This CCS partnership was started much earlier isn't it?
-But not much progress?
+This CCS partnership started much earlier isn't it?
+And not much progress?
 I remember seeing a status paper from 2009.

 "EU-funded CO2-capture in China to miss 2020 deadline"